quick2063706271/Cov2Comparator/README.md

 Comprehensible plots can be presented in both ultiple sequence alignments and phylogenetic tree.

+This package is built on macOS 12.0.1.
+R version 4.0.5

 ## Installation

 You can install the development version of Cov2Comparator from